Nix and NixOS

 Containerization: Nix can be used to create lightweight, isolated environments without needing a full virtual machine or Docker.

-Installing Nix
+Installing Nixβ

 If you have not installed nix

-on your Linux (with systemd
+on your Linux (systemd

-) or macOS machine
+required) or macOS

-(consult the documentation for other environements) use
+machine (consult the documentation for other environements) use

 nix-installer